Understanding Neurocognitive Disorders: Dementia and Alzheimer’s Disease

 Tour local OC Senior Living communities to learn about facility amenities, recreation, lifestyle, costs.

-By Jody Robinson When a loved one needs in-home support, most families know what they want—safety, comfort, compassion, and dignity.
-What they …
+By Jody Robinson When a loved one begins to need help at home, most families know exactly what they want: safety, comfort, …